hayesall/rfgb/README.md

 **To run regression:**

-1. Copy a regression example from test domains both train and test (for now it is the insurance example) to same directory as the python files
+1. Copy a regression example from test domains both train and test (for now it is the insurance example) to same directory as the python files or you can write your own.

 2. Run command: *python main.py -target <list of target(s)> -reg*